 Free Halloween Cootie Catchers

-Those with little one’s stuck indoors for self isolation..
-I am super excited to share these Halloween Cootie Catchers for a client – it comes with “tokens” so you can cut those out hide them around the house and have an indoor Scavenger Treats Hunt.
+Those with little one’s stuck indoors with bad weather or if you have kids you are that bit too young to go trick or treating..
+I am super excited to share these Halloween Cootie Catchers – it comes with “tokens” so you can cut those out hide them around the house and have an indoor Scavenger Treats Hunt.
 Hope it is of help!
 (Free download) – there is also a quiz version.

 Organise a Halloween Treasure Hunt